 - weight loss

 - pale or clay-colored stools

 Severe pain can occur if your gallbladder becomes inflamed from HCV.
-This is an extremely rare cause of gallbladder inflammation and only occurs in the acute stage of the virus.
+This is an extremely rare cause of gallbladder inflammation.

 - poor concentration

 In addition to filtering toxins, the liver also produces proteins needed for healthy blood and helps to regulate blood clotting.